codecluster-softwares/codecluster/rules/git-messages.md

 2. Use `git status` command to identify changed files and their status.
 3. Use `git diff` command to review specific changes in modified files.
 4. Use `git diff --staged` command to review staged changes.
-5. Use `git log --oneline -5` command to understand recent commit context.
+5. Use `git log --oneline -10` command to understand recent commit context.
 6. Analyze the changes to determine the appropriate commit type and scope.
+7. Detect user's language from prompt context and generate additional commit message in user's language only when different from English.

 ## Commit Message Format